tars0x9752/home/README.md

 The following commands are assumed to be used in `nix develop` shell.
 Auto-completion should work to help you type commands.

 Run `nix develop` first or use direnv instead.
 There's `nix-direnv` integration in this configs so no need to `nix develop` manually every time.
-(If `direnv` is already enabled, it will automatically run `nix develop` when you cd to this directory.
+(If `direnv` is already enabled, it will automatically reproduce `nix develop` environment when you cd to this directory.
 You need to run `direnv allow` if it's not enabled yet.)

 ### Show menu